MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/Set-ClusterHCSVM.md

 ```

 ### -ExtendedVmConfiguration
 This are where you can pass in extra settings that you'd like to pass into the VM.
-You can pass them in via JSON.
-This would be an example of you'd want to pass it in via parameter
+You can pass them

-> -ExtendedVmConfiguration (Get-Content 'C:\config.txt')
+in via JSON.

 Ensure that you use **Get-Content**.
-This parameter is **not required**, and a **default** ExtendedVmConfiguration will be passed in when the resource is started
+This parameter is **not required**, and a **default**
+ExtendedVmConfiguration will be passed in when the resource is started

 ```yaml
 Type: String